Seagate/cortx-prvsnr/cli/README.md

 **Note**.
 The differences with the [local cluster installation](#cluster-local-installation) are:
 - ssh config file should include specifications for both primary and secondary node
-- all scripts require remote connections specification (e.g. `-r srvnode-1 -F ./ssh_config`)
+- all scripts require remote connections specification (e.g. `-r srvnode-1 `)

 Example of a ssh-config file: